-AI Tools at BCU: Help and Advice
+AI Tools BCU Guidelines: Help and Advice

 Learn when you can use generative AI while following academic integrity responsibilities and avoid academic misconduct.